THI-CSI/decentralized_iam_battery_data/bms/README.md

 - Click Generate Project Content to generate the necessary files.

-### 5. Build the project
+#### 5. Build the project

-To build the project, first select it, then click the Build button in the IDE.
+To build the project, first select it, then click the Build button in the IDE, when using e² studios or by executing `make`

-## Flashing the Image
+### Flashing the Image

 1. Install the [Renesas Flash Programmer](https://www.renesas.com/en/software-tool/renesas-flash-programmer-programming-gui#overview) tool if you haven't already.
 2. Flash the compiled image using: